fbpx

 Sunrise from the Snake River Overlook in Wyoming with the Grand Tetons

-It's crucial for visitors to drink ample water to stay hydrated and to pace themselves, especially during their initial days in the park.
+Visitors must drink ample water to stay hydrated and to pace themselves, especially during their initial days in the park.

 Continuous self-monitoring and understanding your body's response to the altitude can prevent complications and ensure a more comfortable visit.